lemoi18/intelligent_data_management/README.md

 # Intelligent Data Management Project

-This project demonstrates the integration and management of multiple databases including PostgreSQL, MongoDB, and Cassandra, within a .NET application.
+This project demonstrates the integration and management of multiple dockerized databases including PostgreSQL, MongoDB, and Cassandra, within a .NET application.

 ## Description